 Through our family of forward-looking organisations, we collaborate with others and use our assets to transform lives.

 We aim to be an open, transparent and responsible foundation and we are supported in this by external experts.

 An exceptional group of experts guide us in driving our mission to build the foundations of a healthier society.
 Members of our board and committees bring a rich mix of experience from the worlds of healthcare, investments, asset management, consumer technology, charity and beyond.

 Our board of Trustees oversees the organisation and how we achieve impact across all areas of our work.
 It is supported by specialist committees:

-Wol Kolade CBE is a private equity leader and entrepreneur.
+Debu Purkayastha is a global investment leader and entrepreneur.
 He is the chair of our board.

 Sally Tennant OBE is highly experienced in investments and wealth management.
 Sally is our Vice-Chair and the chair of our Childhood Obesity Programme Committee.